Become the CEO of your writing career

 2. Be a team player

 There’s only so much that you can get done by yourself.
 You’ll burn out if you take on too much work.
-If you want to scale your writing and have a bigger impact, you must develop your writing team.

-Collaborate with your fellow writers, find a good editor, and trust other people to help you get your writing done.
-As you start out your writing career, you need to build relationships with others who will build you up and challenge you to think differently.
+As you start out your writing career, you need to build relationships with others.
+They will build you up and challenge you to think differently.

 3. Ask for help

-Join a writer’s group “who trade articles with one another for feedback, suggestions, and publication advice” according to Kristina Segarra.
+Join a writer’s group “who trade articles with one another for feedback, suggestions, and publication advice,” according to Kristina Segarra.

 Make learning a priority so you have good resources to reference.
-Don’t spend too much time spinning your wheels with a writer’s block.

 4. Listen more than you talk

-To be a leader in the writing career, it’s important to keep your eyes and ears open.
 Keep your writing “mouth” closed until you have enough information to make a strong point.
-A good writer knows when to speak up about a topic and when to listen.
+A good writer knows when to speak up and when to listen.

 If you are a good writer, you do a lot of research before you write about a topic.

-Ask smart questions about a topic and listen before you write about something.
 It’s important to earn the trust of the writing community.
-This will help you avoid making mistakes that could have been prevented.
+This will help you avoid making mistakes that have been prevented.

 5. Take more risks

-Take smart and well-informed risk.
+Take smart and well-informed risks.

 Part of being the CEO of your writing career is to take responsibility for your ideas that don’t pan out.
-No matter how well prepared you are and how well you make things happen, you may fail and that’s okay.

 You learn more from your failures than your successes.
 Learn from your writing failures and don’t shy away from taking risks with your writing.